veereshnm/dibk/chpt4.md

 ### 4.1.4 The Apparent Dependency Explosion

-As apps grow, the Composition Root might seem bloated with many `new` statements.
-This "explosion" is illusory—it's just making implicit dependencies explicit.
-It's a sign of good design: All wiring is centralized, and changes are isolated here.
+- **Growth of Apps:** As applications grow, the Composition Root may appear bloated with numerous `new` statements.

-The authors advise: If it gets unwieldy, introduce facades or use a container, but don't distribute composition logic.
+- **Illusory Explosion:** This apparent "explosion" is misleading—it simply makes implicit dependencies explicit.

+- **Sign of Good Design:** Having all wiring centralized in one place is an indicator of good design:
+  - Dependencies are clear.
+  - Changes are isolated to the Composition Root.

+- **Authors' Advice:**
+  - If the Composition Root becomes unwieldy:
+    - Introduce **facades**.
+    - Use a **container**.
+  - **Important:** Avoid distributing composition logic across the application.

 ## 4.2 Constructor Injection